Industrial history of Monterrey: Industrialization of Monterrey

-In 1889, the first important industries for the industrialization were founded: Fabrica de Cerveza y Hielo de Monterrey and Fundicion de Fierro y Elaboracion de Maquinaria Monterrey.
-The first industry was in beer production and the second was in the melting industry.
-The foundation of these two industries in Monterrey, caused a wave of concessions for the foundation of new industries in the city.
-Many industries were founded in the next several years, covering diverse areas of industries: furniture, metal, clothe, cigarettes, soap, among others.
-In a period of 3 years, 14 new industries were founded in Monterrey.
+In 1889, the first significant industries contributing to industrialization were established in Monterrey: the Fabrica de Cerveza y Hielo de Monterrey, specializing in beer production, and the Fundicion de Fierro y Elaboracion de Maquinaria Monterrey, involved in the foundry and machinery manufacturing industry.
+The establishment of these two industries in Monterrey sparked a wave of concessions for the creation of new industries within the city.
+Over the following years, numerous industries emerged, spanning a wide range of sectors including furniture, metalworking, textiles, cigarettes, soap, and more.
+Within a span of just three years, Monterrey witnessed the founding of 14 new industries.